MattiSG/jekyll-template/README.md

 Jekyll can do much more than that and, over the years, I have come to build and reuse a set of practices and presets that support my main use case: building and deploying landing pages cheap and fast (under half a day) that enable non-technical users to contribute content through online text editors, and maintain an ability to scale to an entire website with full quality control.

-### Intention

-**I aim for the sweet spot where efficient contribution is possible both for developers and non-technical users**.

-> The developer experience is indeed most of the time terrible with CMSs that ship WYSIWYG editors, and learning HTML and managing metadata is too much for the vast majority of non-technical users.

-This repository aims at making it easier to use Jekyll to:

-- **Publish websites** or at least landing pages, not blogs.
-- **Get contributions from non-technical users**, purely with online code editors.
-- **Build upon convention** rather than configuration.
-- **Display page metadata**.

-It regroups the setup and best practices I have identified.
-While reusable as such, it is perhaps better to think of it as a library than as a template.

 ### Examples

 This approach has enabled me to build products such as: